Charles Burchfield: Creator of Symbolism in Art

 "A Dream of Butterflies" by Charles Burchfield 1962

 Charles Burchfield was born on April 9, 1893, in Ashtabula, Ohio, the fifth of six children.
-His father died when Charles was only four.
-Left penniless, his mother took the family back to her hometown of Salem, Ohio.
+When Charles was only four, his father died and the family was left nearly penniless.
+His mother took the family back to her hometown of Salem, Ohio, where she had relatives living.
+Her brothers provided a house for them to live in and Burchfield's older brother, Jim, although only fifteen, kept the family afloat by securing a job in a local factory.

-Burchfield showed a strong interest and talent for painting early on, as well as a love for nature.
+Burchfield displayed a strong interest and talent for painting early on, as well as a love for nature.
 He was a shy child, and very reserved; from fifth grade until his senior year in high school, he had no close friends, and spent a large part of his time alone.
-Burchfield began working part time while in the seventh grade.
-An avid reader, when not working, painting, or attending school, he read anything he could get his hands on.
+From seventh grade on, he began working part time--first as a drugstore errand boy, then as a mail clerk at Mullins Company, a local manufacturer.
+An avid reader, when not working, painting, or attending school, he consumed anything he could get his hands on.

 In 1921, Burchfield moved to Buffalo, New York, to work as a wallpaper designer for M.H.
 Birge & Sons Company.
 There, he met and married Bertha Kenreich.
 They had five children together.
-In 1929, Burchfield was able to quit his job working at a wallpaper company and support his household full time with his painting.
+In 1929, Burchfield was finally able to quit his job at the wallpaper company and support his household full time with his painting.

 Although Burchfield spent most of his life in Buffalo, the greatest influences in his art are derived from his experiences while living as a child in rural Ohio--frolicking in the fields and woods, collecting wildflowers and pollywogs, minnows, moths, and other insects, as well as frequenting the local swimming hole.